MuthumbiAlex/ev82etiq/README.md

 plt.imshow(test)
 plt.show()

+###  USE THIS PART ONLY IN JUPYTER OR COLAB NOTEBOOKS SINCE IT USES INTERACTIVE WHICH WORKS THERE ONLY
 # by default, ratio is false so image is cropped to square
 # starting height is 500
 interact(im_resized, x=fixed(im), height=(100,1000,100), ratio=[True, False])